maxfleck/comment-deep-eyring-architecture/README.md

 the best perfoming model can be found in train30 and is the one shown in our comment paper.

-We want to point out the following Technical NOTES:
+We want to point out the following TECHNICAL NOTES:

 - SAGE Pooling leads to best model performance on most train/test/val splits
 - GraphConv Pooling leads to lower variance between train/test/val splits i.e. might be easier to train